Friday, 18 October 2024

 The report of the pipit's continued presence duly arrived in the morning and we set off for Quendale

-When we got there we discovered the pipit had transferred to the other side of the track where the burn ran down beside it and iris beds proliferated.
-As with yesterday it was almost immediately on view and continued to be so for most of the day, threading and weaving its way, with pink legs and long pink toes over and under irises and grass much like a combination of a Lanceolated Warbler and an Olive backed Pipit.
-I mainly watched it today rather than take a huge number of photos and saw it bathing at least three times in the burn, pulling small worms from the mud as well as catching other invertebrates.It was constantly active and feeding apart from the bathing sessions and when on several occasions it came particularly close I indulged my self with my camera.Well who wouldn't?
+When we got there we discovered the pipit had transferred to the other side of the track where the burn ran alongside and iris beds proliferated.
+As with yesterday it was almost immediately on view and continued to be so for most of the day, threading and weaving its way, with pink legs and long pink toes over and under irises and grass, much like a combination of a Lanceolated Warbler and an Olive backed Pipit.
+I mainly watched it today rather than take a huge number of photos and saw it bathing at least three times in the burn and pulling small worms from the mud as well as catching other invertebrates.It was constantly active and feeding apart from the bathing sessions and when on several occasions it came particularly close I indulged myself with my camera.Well who wouldn't?

 No comments: